April 10, 2025

 5. Onycholysis

 This is a term for when your nail starts to separate from the nail bed.
 It often coexists with toenail fungus, psoriasis or trauma/toe injuries.
-Depending on the cause, you may need a full course of fungal toenail treatment at a foot clinic, or you may need to ask a specialist what’s causing the problem before they curate a treatment plan.
+Depending on the cause, you may need a full course of fungal toenail treatment at a foot clinic.
+A Chiropodist or Podiatrist will determine what’s causing the problem and curate a specialized treatment plan.
 As mentioned before, the detached portion of your nail will usually grow back on its own if it's separated because of trauma.

 https://www.youtube.com/shorts/QFWBwM6mGqM